Mobility and Scholarships

 2) I only have an institutional English proficiency test.
 Can I use this for my application?

 It is best to check the admissions requirements for exchange at the University of Groningen.
-Usually the international acknowledged tests as TOEFL, IELTS and Cambridge Advanced are accepted and institutional tests are not.
+Usually the international acknowledged tests as TOEFL and IELTS are accepted and institutional tests are not.
 Note that some partners have made special arrangements regarding the language requirements.
 Make sure to follow the instructions from your own International Office and the exchange office at the University of Groningen faculty.

 3) I have two passports, one of them European, should I upload copies of both?